zellwk/javascript/readme.md

 # JavaScript

-I put together a collection of useful JavaScript snippets while building stuff.
+I put together a collection of JavaScript stuff I use.
 Hope you find them useful!

 ## Installation